jovsa/jovsa.github.io/_posts/2020-07-11-meta-learning-prod.md

 ## Feedback from ML Guild

+**transfer learning**
  - What is the differance between this and fine tuning?
- - Reddit will have an advantage in Meta learning models becaues they have interaction data
- - If you have a design decision that is implimneted by a human it's only a matter of time until it become a bottleneck in generalization
- - Stress on the ML + ML infra values
-  - It's a gradient multi-task -> meta-learning (Garret's quetions)
- - A lot of questions on negative transfer (maybe with respect to Adversarial training)
+ - talk about the difference between this and transfer learning
+   - specifically from the POV of engieering and product

+**Negative transfer**
  - People didn't understand that you can train on tasks that are not realted (ex.
 Garret's quetions)and they don't realize that it's much better
- - People really want to start reading into multi-task learning (give lunach in points)
+ - A lot of questions on negative transfer (maybe with respect to Adversarial training)

+**better WHY**
  - People really want to know a playbook in prod
- - idea: use wording in ML guild presentation to write
- - talk about the difference between this and transfer learning
+  - transfer learning -> multi-task learning -> meta learning
-   - specifically from the POV of engieering and product
+ - Reddit will have an advantage in Meta learning models becaues they have interaction data
+ - If you have a design decision that is implimneted by a human it's only a matter of time until it become a bottleneck in generalization
+ - Stress on the ML + ML infra values; especially how you can decouple ideas.

+ *ml + infra values*
   - more compelling WHY? -> would not encourage @Rebecca to go and try this out over the weekeing
     - don't think most directors will invest with so little WHY
+  - Provide more value proposition for engineering / product and how this simplifies their life too

+**More getting started resources**
  - Provide a hook for more resources to get started (also ties to motivation)
- - Provide more value proposition for engineering / product and how this simplifies their life too
  - explain initial digram of rube goldberg more! -> think from the POV of rebecca
  - the gradient pictures definately helped
+ - People really want to start reading into multi-task learning (give lunach in points)

+ - idea: use wording in ML guild presentation to write